Vaccine News

 RSV Vaccines available all year

-RSV vaccines are available for patients aged 75 years old to protect against Respiratory Syncytial Virus.
-This will become part of the routine vaccination programme and will be offered to patients who turn 75 in their birthday year.
-For the first year of the programme we are offering catch-up vaccines for patients aged 75 – 79 years.
+RSV vaccines are available for patients aged over 75 years to protect against Respiratory Syncytial Virus.
+This will become part of the routine vaccination programme and will be offered to patients who turn 75 in their birthday year. .
 Further information about the RSV vaccine can be found here

 Pneumococcal Vaccines available all year